-- Provided that the Originator has sufficient Funds or sufficient credit with which to execute the SCT Inst, provided that the Originator is acting within its authority and provided that the SCT Inst does not break any applicable legal, regulatory, or other requirements, including requirements established by the Originator Bank, then the Originator Bank will process the payment and advise the Originator accordingly; - The means for making the SCT Inst will exist if the Beneficiary Bank has agreed both the method and the rules for receiving the payment information as well as the method and the rules for receiving the payment value; - Based on these means of transfer the Beneficiary Bank will use the information received to Immediately Making Funds Available to the Beneficiary for its use.
+- Provided that the Originator has sufficient Funds or sufficient credit with which to execute the SEPA Credit Transfer, provided that the Originator is acting within its authority and provided that the SEPA Credit Transfer does not break any applicable legal, regulatory, or other requirements, including requirements established by the Originator Bank, then the Originator Bank will make the payment and advise the Originator accordingly; - The means for making the transfer will exist if the bank holding the account of the Beneficiary, the Beneficiary Bank, has agreed both the method and the rules for receiving the payment information as well as the method and the rules for receiving the payment value; - Based on these means of transfer the Beneficiary Bank will use the information received to credit the account of the Beneficiary, make the Funds available for its use once value has been received and inform the Beneficiary about what has been applied to its account; - As is illustrated in the foregoing diagram, the purpose of interbank Clearing and Settlement is to correctly exchange information and to safely exchange value.
+The demand for Clearing and Settlement services stems from the need to transfer money between banks.